Stationary coalescing walks on the lattice II: Entropy: Proofs

 In this section, we construct an example with bi-infinite trajectories and positive entropy.
 This demonstrates that positive entropy does not guarantee coalescence even in dimension $2$.
 The example is based on a discrete version of the standard symmetric simple exclusion process (SSEP).
 Exclusion processes were introduced by Spitzer \citep{MR268959}, where typically particles move in an infinite state-space in continuous time.
 In continuous time, almost surely, only a finite number of particles may step together at any given time.
 In discrete time, ties can occur, and we introduce an additional tie breaking variable to account for this.
 We first describe our construction in words and rigorously define it in the next section.

-We were not aware of Yaguchi's result until we completed the paper.
-We may have been able to use Yaguchi's construction to prove the natural analog of \Thmref{thm:the ssep system has positive entropy} for TASEP.
-However, SSEP has an additional nontrivial complication that TASEP does not have.
-So it is worth constructing it in discrete time, even though the construction itself is not the focus of our paper.
+\begin{rem} Yaguchi \citep{MR867575} constructed the first example of a discrete-time exclusion process on the state-space $\Z$ where an \emph{infinite} number of particles may step simultaneously.
+This was a totally asymmetric simple exclusion process (TASEP).
+We were not aware of Yaguchi's result until we completed the paper and we certainly could have used Yaguchi's construction to prove \Thmref{thm:positive entropy trajectories}.
+Moreover, \citet{MR1714990} shows that Yaguchi's exclusion process is $K$, or that it has completely positive entropy.
+Thus, this is an example of system with bi-infinite trajectories to which our \Thmref{thm:special trajectories have positive entropy} directly applies, and shows that the trajectories themselves must carry entropy.

+Note that in discrete-time TASEP, particles do not compete for spots, and this is an additional complication we take care of.
+Thus, we choose to include our construction of a discrete-time symmetric simple exclusion process in this paper. \end{rem}

 SSEP is also a Markov process $\eta_t(\cdot)$ on $\configspace$.
 In contrast to TASEP, a particle at $z$ may decide to jump to either of its neighboring vertices with equal probability if they are not currently occupied.
 However, if there are particles at $z$ and $z+2$, and there is no particle at $z+1$, then the particles may \emph{compete} for the spot at $z+1$.
 This is the additional complication that our construction addresses.
 Thus, a tie-breaking mechanism is required, and this is the only novel part of our construction.

 The SSEP is an evolving configuration of particles occupying locations in $\ssepstatespace$.
 The discrete-time evolution of a configuration is defined in words as follows: \begin{enumerate} \item At any given time $t$, a set of particles are randomly selected for movement using iid Bernoulli random variables: particles flip a coin to see if they get to move, and if they do, they are equally likely to move either right or left by one unit (hence symmetric). \item However, particles can only move into a location if there is not already a particle there at the current time (hence simple exclusion).
 For example, if the space immediately to the right of a particle is occupied, but the space to the left is unoccupied, then the particle may only jump left at the current time step. \item If two particles compete for an empty spot, there is a mechanism to break ties.
 We describe the tie-breaking mechanism in detail below. \end{enumerate} In continuous time $(t \in \R^+)$, the SSEP has a standard graphical construction using the so-called stirring process \citep{MR776231}.
 In continuous time, however, particles never compete for a spot (with probability $1$), and hence this is an additional complication that we account for in the discrete setting.
 We could not find a discrete-time version of this process in the literature that was appropriate for our theorems, and so we will define our own based on the above rules and a discrete version of the stirring process.